metinmeki/Tic_Tac_Toe/README.md

 ## License

-This project is open source and free to use.
+This project is open source and free to use